microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/wio-terminal-audio.md

     The audio buffers are arrays of 16-bit integers containing the audio from the ADC.
 The ADC returns 12-bit unsigned values (0-1023), so these need to be converted to 16-bit signed values, and then converted into 2 bytes to be stored as raw binary data.

     These bytes are written to the flash memory buffers.
 The write starts at index 44 - this is the offset from the 44 bytes written as the WAV file header.
-Once all the bytes needed for the required audio length have been captured, the remaing data is written to the flash memory.
+Once all the bytes needed for the required audio length have been captured, the remaining data is written to the flash memory.

 1. In the `public` section of the `Mic` class, add the following code: